 How You Can Help

 The food bank accepts donations in the form of food, money and time.
 You can donate and sign up for volunteer shifts online.
-Shifts are 90 minutes and run 12:00 pm to 9:00 pm Monday through Thursday, 10:00 am to 5:00 pm on Friday, and 8:00 am to a:00 pm on Saturday.
+Shifts are 90 minutes and run begin at noon Monday through Thursday, 10:00 am on Friday, and at 8:00 am on Saturday.
 You can find more information here.

 From now through the end of December, a percentage of your Hugger Mugger purchases will go to support the Utah Food Bank.